Key Differences Between Product Inspection and Product Testing

 What is Product Inspection

-Product inspection is the visual and functional evaluation of goods during different stages of the production cycle.
-It’s usually carried out on site, either at the factory or warehouse, to assess product conformity against design specifications, workmanship standards, and buyer requirements.
+Product inspection is the visual and functional evaluation of goods during different stages of production.
+It is carried out on site at factories, warehouses, or consolidation centers to confirm that finished or semi-finished units meet buyer requirements, specifications, and expected workmanship standards.

 Common Types of Product Inspection